 So big deal Adam ate an apple.
 Why the need for capital punishment for such a low level “crime”?
 Can eating fruit even be called a crime?
 Couldn’t god instead just say, “Adam, I understand you are a newbie on the earthly scene, so I’m going to forgive you and thus teach you a great lesson in love.”
 But, no!
 God insists on blood.
 Nothing short of a human sacrifice would appease this blood-thirsty god.

 Stop and think about it.
 Doesn’t that “original sin” story lay a heavy load of guilt on humans for all eternity, when all that was needed was one loving act of forgiveness?
 Seriously, what rational, reasonable person would see Jesus’ death sentence as a balance of justice — simply because Adam ate an apple?

 It gets worse.

 Crime & Punishment: Human Blood Sacrifice

-That Satanic being some humans call “God” didn’t just think he wanted blood; according to the Bible he enacted his sick plan for the crime of eating fruit.
-That’s what the whole deal is around the Easter story — it’s about crime & punishment.
+That satanic being some humans call “God” didn’t just think he wanted blood; according to the Bible he enacted his sick plan for the crime of eating fruit.
+That’s what the whole deal is around the Easter story — it’s about crime and punishment.
 Here on in, all sons must cringe and obey the honor stuff spewed by their fathers lest some imagined shame fall upon the family name.
 God set the example.
 Where honor is at stake, a blood sacrifice must be the payment price.